 From the moment Maul pulls out that double-sided lightsaber and through its entire 15-minute runtime, the swordplay in this duel is outstanding.

-The sheer speed that Liam Neeson, Ray Park, and Ewan McGregor managed to get and the sheer physicality on display in this duel is absolutely incredible.
+The sheer speed that Liam Neeson, Ray Park, and Ewan McGregor managed to get and the sheer physicality on display in this duel is incredible.
 Although lacking much emotional weight, except for when Qui-Gon died, the duel made up for it.

 Easily the best thing to come out of The Phantom Menace!